Back to Gate of Authority

 • staying "within the system."

-But Catholic obedience is not silence.
+But Catholic is not silence.

 It is fidelity to God regardless of consequences.